Old-Fashioned Chivalrous Romance 101 – A Guide

-As a note, several classic and YA novels have old-fashioned romance interweaved into the story.
-There are many more modern ones out there as well, they just require research!
+As a note, several classics and many YA novels have old-fashioned chivalrous romance interweaved into the story.
+There are many more modern ones out there as well!

-A FEW EXAMPLES OF OLD-FASHIONED ROMANCE IN MOVIES
+A FEW EXAMPLES OF OLD-FASHIONED CHIVALROUS ROMANCE IN MOVIES

 - Gone With the Wind